 - Supplemental Security Income (SSI) helps people with limited income and disabilities, are blind, or are age 65 or older.

 - General Assistance or other local cash assistance programs

 - Long-term institutional care paid by the government; for example, Medicaid

 - Trump administration’s proposed changes in policy

 Immigration officials will consider other standards when evaluating an individual case.
-For instance; limited English-speaking skills, physical or mental health condition that could affect the ability to work, and attend school will be considered negatively in the test.
+For instance, limited English-speaking skills, physical or mental health conditions that could affect the ability to work and attend school will be considered negatively in the test.
 Some people applying for a green card can enter the U.S. if they post a public charge bond for a minimum of $10,000.
-A person can be deemed as a public charge for their income, poor health condition, and other factors.
-They will forfeit their bond if they used certain government programs.
+A person can be deemed a public charge for their income, poor health condition, and other factors.
+They would forfeit their bond if they used certain government programs.

 Impact of New Public Charge Rule

-The new public charge rule will disrupt the health care of many immigrants reducing the support for health care providers.
-Health care providers serving large immigrant populations will be hard-hit, their fiscal health will be affected and will reduce their capability to serve the community.
+The new public charge rule will disrupt many immigrants’ health care, reducing the support for health care providers.
+Health care providers serving large immigrant populations will be hard-hit, their financial health will be affected, and will reduce their capability to serve the community.

-By opting out of the coverage, people skip Medicaid funded primary and preventive care which could lead to unmanaged health and expensive care in the long run.
+By opting out of the coverage, people skip Medicaid-funded primary and preventive care, leading to unmanaged health and expensive care in the long run.
 Health care providers would lose Medicaid revenue when immigrants and family members forgo Medicaid coverage.
 Shrinking support from Medicaid and increasing uncompensated care might force the hospital to reposition its resources.